cihga39871/Pipelines.jl/docs/src/command_program.md

 )
 ```

-Now, the code can be run by invoking `run(program_bowtie2, inputs, outputs)`, but to illustrate the full functionality, we will add more things to make it robust and easy to use.
+Now, the code can be run by invoking `run(program_bowtie2; FASTQ = "x", REF = "y", BAM = "Z")`, but to illustrate the full functionality, we will add more things to make it robust and easy to use.

 ### Command Dependency (Robustness↑)